 Cons:

-Uber, Facebook, Tesla, YouTube, Netflix, Spotify, Airbnb, and many other companies use MySQL for their services.
+Companies that use MySQL: Uber, Facebook, Tesla, YouTube, Netflix, Spotify, and Airbnb.
 Yalantis also uses this DBMS for data management and engineering.

 Need to make sure that your data architecture is scalable and secure?